Regnal years of English and British monarchs: Parliamentary session citation

-Since Medieval times, laws passed by Parliament were inscribed on Statute Rolls (until 1483) and thereafter on Parliament Rolls (until 1850).
+Since Medieval times, laws passed by Parliament were inscribed on statute rolls (until 1483) and thereafter on Parliament Rolls (until 1850).
 A roll was literally a long continuous scroll of vellum parchment, upon which the acts ("chapters") of a parliamentary session, passed and assented, were written down.
 A new roll was started at the beginning of a parliamentary session, and labelled by the regnal year in which that session sat.
 The rolls were stored in various scattered locations around Westminster and London, up until the establishment of the Public Record Office in 1838.

-The Parliament of England has passed statutes from 1235 to 1707, many of which are still in force in English law jurisdiction (England and Wales).
+The Parliament of England has passed statutes from 1235 to 1707, of which a small number are still in force in English law jurisdiction (England and Wales).
 A parliamentary statute is permanent and remains in force until explicitly repealed (although many statutes were passed with in-built expiration dates).

-Th Parliament of England was converted into the Parliament of Great Britain in 1707 (with the union of Scotland) and the Parliament of the United Kingdom in 1801 (with the union with Ireland).
+The Parliament of England was converted into the Parliament of Great Britain in 1707 (with the union of Scotland) and the Parliament of the United Kingdom in 1801 (with the union with Ireland).
 While politically unified, they were not legally unified.
 Continued legal separation for Scotland was guaranteed in Article 19 of the 1707 Treaty of Union, and a similar guarantee was made for Ireland in the Act of Union 1800.
 As a result, the United Kingdom retains three distinct and separate legal systems (English law, Scots law and Northern Ireland law) and three separate legal jurisdictions (England and Wales, Scotland, Northern Ireland).
 Laws passed by the UK parliament in Westminster have to note which of the three legal jurisdictions (or all) they apply to.
 The regnal year method of legal citation covered in this article pertains strictly to English law jurisdiction, and does not necessarily apply to other jurisdictions.

 Statute laws are cited not by parliament, but rather by parliamentary session.
 A parliament usually has multiple sessions.
 An "adjournment" interrupts a session, a "prorogation" ends a session, and a "dissolution" ends a parliament.
 A session is labelled by the regnal year in which that session sat up until its prorogation.